josh-lambda/fencing-tester/JOURNAL.md

 After finishing the foundation for the resistance checking, I worked on the code for manual weapon readout.
 This included another helper to set the relays.
 I also added a logic set to check the weapon and then read each weapon input pin and the lame to see off-target, hit, and no-code.
 This is then written out to a variable for storing weapon state.

-The relays have been set to initialisse for the generator, but will change when used.
+The relays have been set to initialise for the generator, but will change when used.
 I also added helpers to set the relays for different signal states.

 I am now realising that a couple of these inputs probably should have had pull downs on them...